FACTBOX-Coronavirus cases at the Tokyo Olympics | Sports-Games

 The organizers said eight people, including an athlete who is not a resident of Japan and six contractors, tested positive.
 The name, nationality, and other details of the athlete were not disclosed.
 JULY 20: Nine people, including one athlete staying at the Olympic village, tested positive for the novel coronavirus, the organizers said.
 The other eight were a volunteer worker, a member of the Games personnel, and six contractors.

-JULY 17: Fifteen people test positive, the organisers say, including the first case at the athletes' village - a visitor from abroad involved in organising the Games.
-The rest are two members of the media, seven contractors and five members of Games staff.
+JULY 17: Fifteen people test positive, the organizers say, including the first case at the athletes' village -- a visitor from abroad involved in organizing the Games.
+The rest are two members of the media, seven contractors, and five members of Games staff.
 JULY 16: A member of the Nigerian Olympics delegation tested positive at Narita airport, media reported.
-The person, in their 60s, has only light symptoms but was admitted to hospital because of their age and pre-existing conditions, TV Asahi says, adding it was the first COVID-19 hospitalisation of an Olympics-related visitor.
+The person, in their 60s, has only light symptoms but was admitted to hospital because of their age and pre-existing conditions, TV Asahi says, adding it was the first COVID-19 hospitalization of an Olympics-related visitor.

-An Olympic-related non-resident serving a 14-day quarantine tests positive for the virus, the organisers say, without giving further details.
-Three Tokyo 2020 contractors, all of whom are residents of Japan, also tested positive, organisers say.
+An Olympic-related non-resident serving 14-day quarantine tests positive for the virus, the organizers say, without giving further details.
+Three Tokyo 2020 contractors, all of whom are residents of Japan, also tested positive, organizers say.
 JULY 15: Eight athletes from the Kenya women's rugby team are classified as close contacts after a positive coronavirus case is found on their flight to Tokyo, says an official in Kurume city, where they were set to hold a training camp.

 The refugee Olympic team delays its arrival in Japan after a team official tests positive in Doha.
 Seven staff at a hotel in Hamamatsu, central Japan, where dozens of Brazilian athletes are staying, test positive, a city official says.